Generalized Hultman Numbers and Cycle Structures of Breakpoint Graphs: Applications

 \end{theorem}

-\begin{proof} The proof is similar to the proof of Theorem~\ref{thm:multi}, except genome $Q$ has to have co-oriented genes and thus there is no case 2 and there is no factor $2$ for case 3. \end{proof}
+\begin{proof} The proof is similar to the proof of Theorem~\ref{thm:multi} and Lemma \ref{lem:signed}, except that genome $Q$ here has to have co-oriented genes and thus there is no Case 2 and there is no factor $2$ for Case 3. \end{proof}